Itsrimu/Phishing-Extension-Using-ML/README.md

 ## 🏗️ Project Structure

-GitHub Copilot
-Certainly!
-Here’s a README-style section you can copy directly into your README.md, using clear Markdown formatting and highlighting your notebook-based analysis and findings:

 📓 **Notebook Analysis & Experiments**

 We conducted extensive experiments using Jupyter Notebooks to analyze multiple phishing datasets and evaluate different machine learning algorithms.
 Our workflow and findings are summarized below:
 ---
 ### 🔬 Experiment Approaches